Red Baron likes to read books about German history written by foreigners. The

 kept his powder dry.

 When, however, in 1806, Napoleon forced Austria's Francis II to abdicate as German emperor, most of Europe, including Prussia, was shocked.
 Queen Louise told her husband, "The more compliance we show, the more Napoleon mocks us as fools.
 The only thing that counts is the force against force."
-Following his beloved wife, Frederick William demanded Napoleon, on September 25, 1806, to withdraw from all German territories declaring war on France.
+Following his beloved wife, Frederick William demanded that Napoleon withdraw from all German territories on September 25, 1806, and declared war on France.
 The inevitable happened on October 14, 1806.
-The once glorious Prussian army suffered crushing defeats in the Battles of Jena and Auerstedt.
+The once-glorious Prussian army suffered crushing defeats at the Battles of Jena and Auerstedt.
 Napoleon triumphantly entered Berlin on horseback through the Brandenburg Gate two weeks later.

-Prussia's existence hung on a thread.
+Prussia's existence hung in the balance.
 During a meeting between Louise and Napoleon, the new emperor started the conversation, "What a fantastic robe you wear.
 Where was it made?"
 Louise snarled, "Shall we talk about insignificant matters at such an important moment?"
 Convinced that his beautiful counterpart was the warmonger, Napoleon asked, "Why did you start the war?"
 She answered, "Sire, the glory of Frederick the Great had deceived us about our means."

 The Napoleonic Wars

 When, however, in 1806, Napoleon forced Austria's Francis II to abdicate as German emperor, most of Europe, including Prussia, was shocked.
 Queen Louise told her husband, "The more compliance we show, the more Napoleon mocks us as fools.
 The only thing that counts is the force against force."
-Following his beloved wife, Frederick William demanded Napoleon, on September 25, 1806, to withdraw from all German territories declaring war on France.
+Following his beloved wife, Frederick William demanded that Napoleon withdraw from all German territories on September 25, 1806, and declared war on France.
 The inevitable happened on October 14, 1806.
-The once glorious Prussian army suffered crushing defeats in the Battles of Jena and Auerstedt.
+The once-glorious Prussian army suffered crushing defeats at the Battles of Jena and Auerstedt.
 Napoleon triumphantly entered Berlin on horseback through the Brandenburg Gate two weeks later.

-Prussia's existence hung on a thread.
+Prussia's existence hung in the balance.
 During a meeting between Louise and Napoleon, the new emperor started the conversation, "What a fantastic robe you wear.
 Where was it made?"
 Louise snarled, "Shall we talk about insignificant matters at such an important moment?"
 Convinced that his beautiful counterpart was the warmonger, Napoleon asked, "Why did you start the war?"
 She answered, "Sire, the glory of Frederick the Great had deceived us about our means."

 The entry of the Great Coalition Army into Paris on March 30,